 This article is based on the first presentation at our recent webinar, Porn, Prostitution and Violence against Women.
-(We also have a recording of the presentation available , if you’d prefer to watch.)
+(We also have a recording of the presentation available , if you’d prefer to watch or listen.)

 It’s very easy to think that the world we know is normal and is how human beings have always lived.
 But what if that’s not true?
 What if the social structures we now live in are an anomaly in the long history of the human race?

 That’s what we’re going to explore in this presentation.
 We’re going to investigate the origins of patriarchy and capitalism, with a focus on the role of prostitution and pornography, drawing on the work of a number of feminist scholars.
 I’ll provide a full list of these at the end so if you want to find out more, you can look them up later.

 One of us was telling an intelligent and educated young man about these ideas and he said that it sounded like an “eccentric theory.”
 Which raises the question of who gets to describe reality and in whose interests?

 We may like to think that we’re free agents, making decisions based on a dispassionate assessment of all the evidence and that we’re not significantly subject to manipulation and bias.